lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 # The Basics
 ## The RoomManager
 Anytime you want to use the portal system, you need to include a special node in your scene tree, called the `RoomManager`.
-The RoomManager is responsible for the runtime maintenance of the system, especially converting the objects in your rooms into a `room graph` which can be used at runtime to perform occlusion culling and other tasks.
+The RoomManager is responsible for the runtime maintenance of the system, especially converting the objects in your rooms into a `room graph` which is used at runtime to perform occlusion culling and other tasks.

 This conversion must take place every time you want to activate the system, it does not store the `room graph` in your project (for flexibility and to save memory).
 You can either trigger it by pressing the `convert rooms` button in the editor when the `RoomManager` is selected, or you can call the `rooms_convert` function in the `RoomManager`.
 This latter method will be what you use in game.
-Note that for safety you should also call `rooms_clear` before unloading / changing levels.
+Note that for safety, best practice is to call `rooms_clear` before unloading / changing levels.

 If you convert the level while the editor is running, the portal culling system will take over from the normal Godot frustum culling.
 This may affect some editor features.
 For this reason, you can turn the portal culling on and off, using the `Active` setting in the `RoomManager`.

 _Note: In order use the RoomManager you have to tell it where the Rooms are in your SceneTree, or rather where the 'RoomList' node is, that is, the parent of your Rooms - see below.
-If the RoomList is not set, conversion will fail._
+If the RoomList is not set, conversion will fail, and you will see a warning dialog box._

 ![RoomManager](images/room_manager.png)